therealssj/blog/content/statement/Skycoin PSA - Onwards and upwards.md

-Of course, none of this can be achieved without you, the community, our SkyArmy.
+Of course, none of this can be achieved without you, the SkyNation community.
 We will be calling on you to help as much as possible in the future.
 Stay tuned, stay ready.

-### Reaffirming The Skycoin Vision
+# Reaffirming The Skycoin Vision